wesf90/rails-partial/README.markdown

 1. Inside a Rails view file, select the text you with to put into a partial.
 2. Hit the corresponding shortcut key listed below under "Shortcut Keys"
 3. Name the Partial (the preceding underscore is not required)
-4. You're done!
-If using HAML, ensure that the partial is not indented on the first line or you will receive an error.
+4. You're done! **If using HAML**, ensure that the partial is not indented on the first line or you will receive an error.

 If you do not select any text before hitting the shortcut key, this plugin will simple create the partial file and insert the "render" code as appropriate.